Approach to associate health

-Honda holds "Try Walk 21," a walking event conceived to spur associates to develop good exercise habits and actively pursues associated initiatives.
+Honda holds a walking event conceived to spur associates to develop good exercise habits and actively pursues associated initiatives.
 We also hold events such as physical fitness measurement and health measurement sessions on an ongoing basis to give associates an opportunity to review their own physical fitness and health.

 In 2011, we shifted the focus of these activities from the segregation of smoking to its prohibition and are working to achieve the companywide goals of eliminating the dangers of second-hand smoke, while dramatically reducing the percentage of associates who smoke.
 As a no-smoking measure, good progress has been made on prohibiting smoking indoors, and while meeting with other companies to exchange information on no-smoking measures, we are strengthening educational activities.
 For example we prohibited smoking at specific hours, held events to coincide with World No Tobacco Day, and made the 22nd day of each month a no-smoking challenge day.